ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 ```

 Above code require shivneri and start the app by calling "open" api.
-We don't have any routes for now, so let's create it next step.
+We don't have any routes for now, so let's create it in next step.

 ## Create folders for Shivneri

-<br>Shivneri is a MVC framework which means you gotta create a controller for writing your logic So let's create a folder controllers inside src.
+<br>Shivneri is a MVC framework which means you gotta create a controller for writing your logic, so let's create a folder controllers inside src.

 Now add a file default_controller.cr inside folder controllers & paste below code